13 Visualising data with ggplot2

 For instance, when plotting data with a categorical variable, we can map

-aesthetic to visually separate the groups.
+this variable to the shape aesthetic to visually separate the groups.

 However, it’s important to note that shapes can be less effective for